 Mutations in each of the corresponding genes were found to affect motility and to disrupt development.
 Notably, the motility defects were well defined in a background strain with an impaired T4P system.
 In this background, the che6 mutants were observed to either positively or negatively affect reversal frequencies, highlighting their role in either FAC or T4P-based motility systems.
 Developmental defects were also identified for the che6 mutants and affected the timing of aggregation and sporulation.
 Interestingly, the overproduction of the CheB6 methylesterase resulted in spore formation independent of fruiting body formation.
 Uncoupling of sporulation and fruiting body formation for this mutant was found to be independent of a key developmental signal known as the C-signal.

 Moreover, we have demonstrated for the first time the association of a potassium efflux channel (KefC) with a chemosensory system (Che6) in bacteria.
 In this study, we provide evidence demonstrating that KefC provides an input signal for Mcp6 which transduces a signal through CheA to the histidine kinase SocD which serves as an output to regulate both motility and development in M. xanthus.

 Scott, Jodie Catherine.
-"Che6 chemosensory regulation of multicellularity in myxococcus xanthus." doctoral dissertation, University of Iowa, 2011.
+"Che6 chemosensory regulation of multicellularity in myxococcus xanthus."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.